xenanetworks/open-automation-python-api/docs/source/hl_api_guide.rst

     The call of the function ``<index_instance>.delete()`` will remove a resource index from the port, and will automatically notify the index manager of the port about the removal.

-The index manager will make sure the freed index is used when the user creates again next time.
+The :term:`index manager` will make sure the freed index is used when the user creates again next time.

 .. _session_label: